Khawaja Najmul Hassan: Career

 Khawaja Najmul Hassan joined Pakistan Television Corporation (PTV) in 1974.
 At that time, Aslam Azhar was the managing director of PTV, Lahore Centre.
 Khawaja's college friend Shoaib Hashmi introduced him to Aslam Azhar.

 Later in his career, Khawaja Najmul Hassan served as the Director Programs and then General Manager of PTV Lahore Centre in 2003.

 Muneeza Hashmi, who worked for a long time with Khawaja Najmul Hassan at PTV Lahore Center, stated that he was a responsible and trustworthy person.
-Many people at the event agreed that he was an inspirational figure for the new upcoming TV artists and discovered many talented stars and groomed them over the years.
+Many people at the event agreed that he was an inspirational figure for upcoming TV artists and discovered many talented stars and groomed them over the years.

 Well-known Pakistani singer Tina Sani said at an event, "I owe a lot to Khawaja sb for making my career.
 We would feel protected and perform live with ease in his presence.
 He would not allow anything to go on air that could damage the career or image of the artist".

 Khawaja Najmul Hassan helped promote the careers of and worked with many noted Pakistani artists including Malika Pukhraj, Roshan Ara Begum, Iqbal Bano, Mehdi Hassan, Farida Khanum, Abida Parveen, Musarrat Nazir and Nusrat Fateh Ali Khan.